HM Capital Management LLC Has $9.03 Million Stake in Vanguard FTSE All-World ex-US ETF (NYSEARCA:VEU)

-HM Capital Management LLC grew its stake in Vanguard FTSE All-World ex-US ETF (NYSEARCA:VEU – Get Rating) by 6.2% in the 3rd quarter, Holdings Channel reports.
-The firm owned 203,606 shares of the company’s stock after purchasing an additional 11,899 shares during the period.
-Vanguard FTSE All-World ex-US ETF makes up about 5.4% of HM Capital Management LLC’s portfolio, making the stock its 3rd biggest position.
-HM Capital Management LLC’s holdings in Vanguard FTSE All-World ex-US ETF were worth $9,032,000 as of its most recent filing with the Securities and Exchange Commission.
+HM Capital Management LLC increased its stake in shares of Vanguard FTSE All-World ex-US ETF (NYSEARCA:VEU – Get Rating) by 6.2% in the third quarter, Holdings Channel.com reports.
+The institutional investor owned 203,606 shares of the company’s stock after acquiring an additional 11,899 shares during the period.
+Vanguard FTSE All-World ex-US ETF makes up about 5.4% of HM Capital Management LLC’s holdings, making the stock its 3rd largest holding.
+HM Capital Management LLC’s holdings in Vanguard FTSE All-World ex-US ETF were worth $9,032,000 at the end of the most recent reporting period.

-Several other institutional investors have also added to or reduced their stakes in the stock.
-Wipfli Financial Advisors LLC increased its stake in shares of Vanguard FTSE All-World ex-US ETF by 106.3% in the 3rd quarter.
-Wipfli Financial Advisors LLC now owns 20,257 shares of the company’s stock worth $899,000 after acquiring an additional 10,437 shares in the last quarter.
-US Bancorp DE increased its stake in shares of Vanguard FTSE All-World ex-US ETF by 8.9% in the 2nd quarter.
-US Bancorp DE now owns 806,642 shares of the company’s stock worth $40,300,000 after acquiring an additional 65,823 shares in the last quarter.
-Ritholtz Wealth Management increased its stake in shares of Vanguard FTSE All-World ex-US ETF by 3.1% in the 3rd quarter.
-Ritholtz Wealth Management now owns 97,993 shares of the company’s stock worth $4,347,000 after acquiring an additional 2,942 shares in the last quarter.
-JPMorgan Chase & Co. increased its stake in shares of Vanguard FTSE All-World ex-US ETF by 72.4% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 5,518,581 shares of the company’s stock worth $275,708,000 after acquiring an additional 2,318,093 shares in the last quarter.
-Finally, Rosenberg Matthew Hamilton increased its stake in shares of Vanguard FTSE All-World ex-US ETF by 7.7% in the 3rd quarter.
-Rosenberg Matthew Hamilton now owns 5,589 shares of the company’s stock worth $248,000 after acquiring an additional 401 shares in the last quarter.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+Wipfli Financial Advisors LLC grew its stake in Vanguard FTSE All-World ex-US ETF by 106.3% during the 3rd quarter.
+Wipfli Financial Advisors LLC now owns 20,257 shares of the company’s stock worth $899,000 after buying an additional 10,437 shares during the last quarter.
+US Bancorp DE lifted its holdings in shares of Vanguard FTSE All-World ex-US ETF by 8.9% in the second quarter.
+US Bancorp DE now owns 806,642 shares of the company’s stock valued at $40,300,000 after buying an additional 65,823 shares during the period.
+Ritholtz Wealth Management lifted its holdings in shares of Vanguard FTSE All-World ex-US ETF by 3.1% in the third quarter.
+Ritholtz Wealth Management now owns 97,993 shares of the company’s stock valued at $4,347,000 after buying an additional 2,942 shares during the period.
+JPMorgan Chase & Co. lifted its holdings in shares of Vanguard FTSE All-World ex-US ETF by 72.4% during the second quarter.
+JPMorgan Chase & Co. now owns 5,518,581 shares of the company’s stock valued at $275,708,000 after purchasing an additional 2,318,093 shares during the last quarter.
+Finally, Rosenberg Matthew Hamilton lifted its holdings in shares of Vanguard FTSE All-World ex-US ETF by 7.7% during the third quarter.
+Rosenberg Matthew Hamilton now owns 5,589 shares of the company’s stock valued at $248,000 after purchasing an additional 401 shares during the last quarter.

 Vanguard FTSE All-World ex-US ETF Company Profile